 FCC Construcción, S.A. granted corporate guarantees so that AB and certain operating subsidiaries could bid and/or obtain the award of works.
 Five years after the bankruptcy, the risk that those guarantees will be executed was attenuated.
-Furthermore, during the normal course of operations the Group generated receivables from Alpine Group which, as a result of the bankruptcy proceedings, are unlikely to be collected.
-To cover both risks the Group maintains provisions on the liability side of its balance sheet totalling 41,664 thousand euros.
+Furthermore, during the normal course of operations, the FCC Group generated receivables from the Alpine Group which, as a result of the bankruptcy proceedings, are unlikely to be collected.
+To cover both risks, the Group maintains provisions on the liability side of its balance sheet totalling 41,664 thousand euros.

-Between the bankruptcy of AH and AB and the date on which these consolidated financial statements were prepared the following actions have been taken against the Group and administrators of AH and AB:
+Between the bankruptcy of AH and AB and the date on which these financial statements were authorised for issue, the following actions have been taken against the Group and the directors of AH and AB: